aurity/react-style-guidelines/docs/gitflow/README.md

 Go to the repository page on GitHub and click on "Pull Request" in the repo header:
 ![create-pull-request](https://i.gyazo.com/2d81bc4f355f47f375e33174fb9339c3.png)

-Use the base branch drop-down menu to select the branch you'd like to merge your changes into.
+Use the base branch drop-down menu to select the branch you'd like to merge your changes into:
 ![select-branch](https://i.gyazo.com/9e44805dcb50ba138c7d655c17ae8ee9.png)

 Enter a title and description of the pull request.